 from Dream Work by Mary Oliver

-Please don’t hesitate to contact Joanne if you have any query?
+Please get in touch if you have any query?

 I believe that the gift of self acceptance is the key to healing.
 Often we feel that we have to hold onto harmful images of ourselves.
 When we learn that we don’t have to tightly clutch those images to our chests, we learn that it is okay to accept ourselves, love ourselves just as we are, right where we are, we can release our hold on those images and begin the journey of enjoying who we are, of being.